Crab Museum: Overview

-None of the Crab Museum's founders had any crab or museum backgrounds, and they opened without a collection of artifacts.
+None of the Crab Museum's founders had any crab or museum backgrounds, and they opened without a collection of artefacts.
 They reported that they could have dedicated the museum to slugs or worms, and considered a museum of hexagons at one point.
 They ultimately landed on crabs because of the "many directions that a crab can take you.
 You can use crabs to talk about everything from global politics to fidget spinners".

 The museum is free to enter.
 It is funded with merchandise sales from the gift shop and crowdfunding, with initial funds from a loan.
 Visitors increased from about 20,000 in 2022 to about 80,000 in 2023.
 It is set to undergo expansion in 2025 with a new roof garden.
-The Crab Museum were given a 150-million-year-old fossil of a shrimp as its first artifact.
+The Crab Museum were given a 150-million-year-old fossil of a shrimp as its first artefact.
 In 2023, the founders said they were taking courses on preservation, in part to enable streams of government funding.

 Exhibits and approach

 Partly intended as a nod to Margate's "eccentric" attractions, the Crab Museum employs "science, humour and philosophy", to present crab information in the broader context of natural history and complex ecosystems.
 Absurdist displays and irreverent cartoon drawings were created by artist Ed Stockham.

-"The pompom crab has worked out that if they lose one of their anemones in a fight, they can rip the other one in half, and it will regrow into two.
+"The pompom crab has worked out that if they lose one of their sea anemones in a fight, they can rip the other one in half, and it will regrow into two.
 So this animal that has effectively no brain has worked out tool use and propagation, or what we humans would refer to as cloning."

 However, "... few people consider crabs intelligent in a traditional sense".